Your visitor management system should promote process automation. It should automate the visitor check-in process, application setup and your data.

 - Password: The password of the account above.

-- APIKey: Your API-KEY provided by Greetly.
+- APIKey: Your API-KEY is provided by Greetly.
 Click this link to visit your Account Settings page with your API key.
 Or here for more detailed instructions about finding your API key.

 - SearchBase: Users will be retried from the OU in Active Directory